Symptoms of Bad Gas In Your Car (& How to Get Rid Of It)

 4. High Octane Gasoline

-Finally, fill up your gas tank with high octane gasoline.
-Even if you don’t have a high-performance vehicle, you will want to make sure that your engine is receiving the highest quality gas so it can provide better performance after being contaminated with bad gas.
+Finally, fill up your gas tank with high-octane gasoline.
+Even if you don’t have a high-performance vehicle, give your engine the highest quality gas possible to ensure provide better performance.

 Frequently Asked Questions